 Apparently, the deception was strong in me because in just a few weeks I was accepted to their Masters of Divinity program without ever submitting an endorsement from my pastor.
 Technology back then wasn’t what it is now, and I’m sure there was an oversight somewhere, and I must have slipped through the cracks.

 Within a week of finding out we were accepted to The Master’s Seminary and headed to California, Katie and I also found out she was pregnant with our first child, Kara.
 Seemingly, life was normal, and a bright future awaited us.

 And then God said, “Not so fast…” (not verbally or literally)

 About two weeks following all of this terrific news, I got a call from the New Hanover County Sheriff’s Department (here in Wilmington).
 They wanted to talk to me about a report they received from a mother.

-Katie made one of the most difficult decisions a wife ever has to make and decided to stand by me through all of this.
-There is so much to say here on this topic and I hope Katie will one day write and speak out on this, but know that she is an amazing godly woman who I painfully challenged to unconditionally love me, her husband, and yet she still held strong.
+Katie made one of the most challenging decisions a wife ever has to make and decided to stand by me through all of this.
+There is so much to say here on this topic, and I hope Katie will one day write and speak out on this but know that she is an amazing godly woman who I painfully challenged to love me unconditionally, her husband, and yet she still held firm.

-However, outside of Katie, my immediate family, and a very small handful of friends, no one wanted to associate with me.
-In 2006 it was too risky to be associated with a sex-offender, and on top of that, I had let a lot men down and no one knew quite how to react.
+However, outside of Katie, my immediate family, and a tiny handful of friends, no one wanted to associate with me.
+In 2006 it was too risky to be associated with a sex offender, and on top of that, I had let a lot of men down, and no one knew quite how to react.
 Though I didn’t see it this way at the time, I had no one to blame but myself.